 How far does KUR's signal reach?

 KUR's operation falls into FCC part-15 regulations, which allows us to broadcast unlicensed, as long as our power does not exceed the miniscule levels allowed of unlicensed stations and we don't interfere with any other stations.
 KUR's AM signal quality must also quickly drop off beyond campus borders, as dictated by the FCC.
-KUR can also be heard in a handful of campus buildings at 88.3 FM, but the signal does not leave campus borders, and is part-15 compliant.
+KUR can also be heard in a handful of campus buildings at 88.3 FM, but the signal does not leave campus borders, and is part-15 engineer tested & compliant.

-If ever you suspect interference to a licensed radio facility, please contact KUR immediately at 610-683-4059 and ask for the manager.
+KUR respects and takes very seriously the FCC part-15 rules so if you ever you suspect interference to a licensed radio facility, please contact KUR immediately at 610-683-4059 and ask for the manager.
 KUR will look to rectify the situation quickly.